Friday, January 30, 2015

 Seriously, this is a great event that benefits many islanders.

-As one of our island “gringo” friends likes to say: “Come on down!”
+As one of our island “gringo” friends likes to say: “Come on down!

 Friday, January 23, 2015

-The Price of Dreaming
+The Price of Dreaming!

-White sand beach near Hotel del Posada - original lighthouse
+White sand beach, original lighthouse

-Most of us like to dream about a holiday away, somewhere different than our home town or city, perhaps someplace warm to break up the chill of the winter months.
+Most of us like to dream about a holiday away, somewhere different than our hometown or city, perhaps someplace warm to break up the chill of the winter months.

 Dreaming costs money!

-Until a month ago our number three spot in readership was held by Russia, just behind the USA and Mexico.
+Until a month ago, our number three spot in readership was held by Russia, just behind the USA and Mexico.
 Now, with the ruble in a free fall against the American dollar and other world currencies, they barely register anymore on our daily and weekly totals.
 I guess their vacation dreams have been dashed by the economic downturn.

 Tarzan's on the Beach

-On the other hand, until a few weeks ago when France was attacked by terrorists we had very few followers of this blog from that country.
+On the other hand, until a few weeks ago, when France was attacked by terrorists, we had very few followers of this blog from that country.
 Suddenly, the French readership has increased dramatically.
 You would think that they would be hunkering down at home, instead of dreaming of vacations in the Caribbean.

-Harbour with Navy boats, and car ferry
+Harbour with Navy boats, and a car ferry

 Kite surfing at Playa Norte

-Then, when we compared the basic cost of living in either Mexico or Russia a few surprising details stood out.
-First the average monthly salary for workers in both countries was very similar, hitting around $700.00 (USD).
+Then, when we compared the basic cost of living in either Mexico or Russia, a few surprising details stood out.
+First, the average monthly salary for workers in both countries was very similar, hitting around $700.00 (USD).
 The basic foods such as vegetables, meat, eggs, and bread are similar in prices, but the Russians pay much more for rental accommodation, entertainment, restaurant meals, clothing and utilities.
-If that's the case there is very little money available for vacations.
+If that's the case, there is very little money available for vacations.

-The public walkway on south-east side of island
+Public walkway on south-east side of Isla

 Sand and sun and surf - Playa Norte

 Figuring out why the sudden decline in Russian readership was easy.
 They have less money to spend on non-essentials.
-But deciphering why the followers in France and the Czech Republic have dramatically increased ….. not a clue!
+But deciphering why the followers in France and the Czech Republic have dramatically increased…not a clue!
 I guess they finally discovered this part of Mexico, this little island paradise.

 Beautiful gate painted tropical orange

-Weekly we write about living in paradise on a tropical island, and we love it here, but it is not about a place so much as it is about an individual paradise.
-Whether your paradise is spending time with family, friends, your favourite critter, a great glass of wine or just relaxing, life is meant to be enjoyed.
+Weekly, we write about living in paradise on a tropical island, and we love it here, but it is not about a place so much as it is about an individual paradise.
+Whether your paradise is spending time with family, friends, your favourite critter, a great glass of wine, or just relaxing, life is meant to be enjoyed.

 Friday, January 16, 2015

-Wbeymar & Karina, a new enterprise
+Wbeymar & Karina, a new enterprise, Caribbean Brisas Bar & Grill

 Located on the eastern perimeter road about four blocks south of our house, it's a great place for good food and fun people-watching.

-Wbeymar Maldonado Silva and Karina Avila Gonzalez, owners of the original Brisas Grill, located on the beach on the west side of Isla opened a second locale this week.
+Wbeymar Maldonado Silva and Karina Avila Gonzalez, owners of the original Brisas Grill, located on the beach on the west side of Isla, opened a second locale this week.

 The new eatery features a simpler menu, with some of the favourites from their original restaurant: fajitas, ceviche, salads, grilled fish and pasta.
 Wbeymar also added a Philly Cheese Steak sandwich and other snack-type foods that can be enjoyed while basking in the afternoon sun on their large patio.